OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 ================================================

-The course roster lists all learners in your course and allows you to email your course or access Learner Participation Reports.
+The course roster lists all learners in your course and allows you to email your course or access Student Participation Reports.
+The course roster also displays course progress.
+Learn more about progress in "Course Progress and Reports."

 **Access Course Roster**